Gadigal: Pre-colonisation history

 The Gadigal are coastal people who were previously dependent on the harbour for providing most of their food whilst they were living in their traditional lands.
 They are one of seven clans from coastal Sydney who speak a common language and have become known as the Eora people.
 "Eora" refers to "people" or "of this place" in Dharug language.

-European history
+British colonisation of Gadigal country

-Soon after his arrival at Port Jackson, Governor Arthur Phillip estimated the Indigenous population of the area at around 1,500 people, although other estimates range from as low as 200 to as high as 4,000.
-The Cadigal clan was estimated to have 50-80 people.
+Soon after his arrival at Port Jackson, Governor Arthur Phillip estimated the Aboriginal population of the area at around 1,500 people, although other estimates range from as low as 200 to as high as 4,000.
+The Gadigal clan was estimated to have 50-80 people.